One organic, is a little organic delivery company, with bigger ideas.

-One organic is a little organic delivery company with big ideas.
-Based in North London, Barney started modestly back in 2014, supplying vegetables to friends and family around Alexandra Palace N22.
-Now delivering weekly throughout the capital, to provide a friendly informal service supplying seasonal boxes of organic fruit, veg, eggs and bread to homes and business.
+Based in North London; Barney began supplying vegetables to friends and family around Bowes Park, back in 2014.
+He currently delivers weekly throughout the capital; a friendly reliable service, supplying premium, seasonal boxes of organic produce, eggs and bread, to homes and business.

-At One Organic we strive to work with the very best local and national growers and services in the community to create a healthy & trusted network.
-We will gather and present the latest knowledge on food, lifestyle, wellbeing and longevity that we can find on this, our fresh new website!
+At One Organic we strive to network with the very best local and national organic suppliers, and support services in our community to create a healthy & trustworthy future.
+We gather and present the latest knowledge on well-being, longevity and diet.
+Find everything in our blog section.

-Fairtrade, free-range, organic and biodynamic – there are many terms to look out for in 2017 and it is confusing knowing what’s best for you and your family.
-When you choose organic, you choose products that have been grown and produced to the highest animal welfare and environmental standards.
-This means less pesticides, no artificial additives or preservatives and absolutely no GM (genetically modified).
+Fairtrade, free-range, organic and biodynamic !
+There are indeed, many terms to understand, and it can become confusing knowing what’s best for you and your family.
+When choosing to buy organic, you choose products grown and produced with care, and to the highest environmental standards.
+This promises less use of pesticides and fossil fuels, no artificial additives or preservatives and absolutely, no GMO (genetically modified).

-All organic produce comes from reliable farms and sources.
-When you see organic certification, you know the products have met the strict requirements defining what farmers and manufacturers can and can’t do during production.
-All organic suppliers are inspected at least once a year and the standards for organic food are always high.
-Getting organic certification is not straight forward so when you buy organic you know what you’re eating can be trusted.
+All organic produce comes from certified farms and producers.
+Products have met the strict requirements defining what farmers and manufacturers can and can’t do, or use, during production.
+All organic suppliers are inspected at least once per year, and this means the standards for organic food remain consistently high.
+Animal welfare is of course paramount; when you buy organic you know what you’re eating can be fully trusted.

 Less imports / Low carbon footprint